DarkGhostHunter/Laraload/README.md

 * Does this excludes the package itself from the list?

 It does not: since the underlying Preloader package may be not heavily requested, it doesn't matter if its excluded or not.
-The files in Laraload are also not excluded from the list, since these areneede to trigger the Preloader itself without hindering performance.
+The files in Laraload are also not excluded from the list, since these are needed to trigger the Preloader itself without hindering performance.

-* I activated Laraload but my application still doesn't feel snappy.
+* I activated Laraload but my application still doesn't feel _fast_.
 What's wrong?

 Laraload creates a preloading script, but **doesn't load the script into Opcache**.
 Once the script is generated, you must include it in your `php.ini` - currently there is no other way to do it.
 This will take effect only at PHP process startup.

-If you still _feel_ your app is slow, remember to benchmark your app, check your database queries and API calls, and queue expensive logic, among other things.
+If you still _feel_ your app is slow, remember to benchmark your app, cache your config and views, check your database queries and API calls, and queue expensive logic, among other things.

 * How the list is created?